 In an age where society uses smartphone apps daily, why is it that we are not paying more attention to the plethora of apps that can help us go green?
 Whether it be basic recycling tips, measuring your carbon footprint, or reducing your consumption, there is an overwhelming number of apps to help you live a more sustainable life.
 It can be a challenge to figure out where to start, which is why we compiled this list of the best tried-and-true environmental apps out today!

 From the creators of Earth911, iRecycle lets users find recycling locations on the go or right here in Salt Lake City.
-The app provides info on where to drop off those hard-to-recycle items as well, exposing 1,600,000 ways to recycle over 350 materials in the United States.
-Available for both iOS and Android.
+The app provides info on where to drop off those hard-to-recycle items as well, exposing 1,600,000 ways to recycle over 350 materials in the United States. – Available for both Android and iOS.